-Got a present you didn't want?
+Got a gift you didn't want?
 It's easy to return it to Amazon!

 - UPS store locations

-Amazon also is allowing returns to these locations without requiring new boxes or new labels through January 31, 2021, for gifts purchased from October 1 through December 31, 2020.
-Drop-offs during the COVID-19 pandemic will be contactless to protect both workers' and customers' health and safety.
+Amazon also allows customers to bring returns to any Whole Foods store.
+You don't even have to repackage it — the Whole Foods staff will do that for you!
+Just show them the QR code that was sent to the email address associated with your Amazon order, and you're good to go!

-Note that for Amazon Hub Locker locations that do not have Amazon staff present, you may need to fully box up and label your return before dropping it off.
+With that said, you may need to fully box up and label your return for Amazon Hub Locker locations that do not have Amazon staff present before dropping it off.

 Our top equipment picks

-If you decide to return your gift and exchange it for something fancy like one of the best Alexa speakers, we suggest you take a look at the Amazon Echo (4th Gen).
+Now that you know how to return a gift to Amazon, you might be thinking about what you want to exchange it for.
+We'd recommend checking out some of the best Alexa speakers.
+Our personal favorite is the Amazon Echo (4th Gen).

 Additional Equipment